Documentation Index

 Why verified customer data is locked

-Through the API, you can only update fields on a verified customer that are currently null.
+Once a customer has been verified, their profile is locked down.
+This is by design.
+The identity information on a verified customer has been reviewed and approved as part of our KYC / KYB process, and allowing unrestricted edits to that data after the fact would undermine the integrity of that verification.
+Through the API, you can only update fields on a verified customer that are currentlynull.
 Any field that already has a value — such as the customer’s name, date of birth, country, ID type, or ID number — cannot be changed through the Update customer endpoint.
 If you attempt to update a non-null field on a verified customer, the API will return an error.

 This is intentional, and it is not something that can be bypassed programmatically.